-Reported by Jae-chang Seo / Mar 03, 2021
+Reported by Jae-chang Seo, Hello - T / Mar 03, 2021

 The ▲ High Growth Club project will further expand its business size from 13.6 million dollars last year to 17 million dollars to support a total of 143 companies.

-Among the 88 types selected this time, AI and big data companies accounted for the largest portion with 43 (49%), followed by 9 content convergence (10%), 9 cloud (10%), 8 IoT (9%), 5 security (6%), and 2 virtual and augmented reality (2%).
+Among the 88 selected companies’ respective industries, AI and big data companies accounted for the largest portion with 43 companies(49%), followed by 9 content convergence companies (10%), 9 cloud software companies (10%), 8 IoT (9%), 5 security companies (6%), and 2 virtual and augmented reality companies (2%).

 If selected as a software high-growth club company, high-growth companies can receive up to 250,000 dollars a year and prospective high-growth companies up to 84,000 dollars to implement self-designed tasks and as well as the provision of consulting services, company exchanges and investment attraction for up to two years.